 What are myelodysplastic syndromes (MDS)?

-Myelodysplastic syndromes (MDS) are a group of blood disorders that cause your bone marrow to produce too many blood cells.
+Myelodysplastic syndromes (MDS) are a group of rare cancers that cause your bone marrow to produce too many blood cells.

 These cells are often unhealthy (dysplastic) and are destroyed soon after leaving the bone marrow.
 People with MDS feel very tired, weak and bleed or bruise more easily because they cannot produce enough healthy blood cells.

-Although MDS are not cancers, they can sometimes develop into acute myeloid leukaemia (AML).
+MDS can sometimes develop into acute myeloid leukaemia (AML).
 All types of MDS are placed into low and high risk groups based on how likely this is to happen.
 It also helps your doctor select the most effective treatment option for you.